crasshacker/StickyWindows/README.md

     var stickyWindow = myWindow.CreateStickyWindow(StickyWindowType.Sticky);
     // Set stickyWindow properties appropriately here...

+If you set a window's position programmatically you can call the `Stick()` method after positioning the window to force the window to behave as if it were moved to that position with the mouse.
+In other words, if the window is grabby/sticky and is positioned close enough to one or more anchor windows, it will attach itself to those windows.

 ## Sticky Window Types

 A StickyWindow's WindowType property (of type StickyWindowType) determines the window's behavior with regard to other